isomerpages/sportsg-corp/_sports-education/History of SportSG/Singapore Sports Hub Library.md

 Supporting a wide range resource types from prints, audiovisuals to electronic resources, the library’s collections will be organised in broad genres namely Sports & Recreations; Training & Coaching; Heath & Fitness; Memoirs, Biographies & Stories; Business & Management; Science & Medical; Arts & Culture and General.

-In addition to providing sports related library’s resources and services, Civica also plans and develops library activities and programmes to support the events and programmes in Sports Hub and to cater to different types of users including sports professionals, those who are active in sports and those who are keen to make sports a part of their life.
+In addition to providing sports-related library's resources and services, Civica also plans and develops library activities and programmes to support the events and programmes in Sports Hub and to cater to different types of users including sports professionals, those who are active in sports and those who are keen to make sports a part of their life.

 Other facilities available in the library will include video viewing stations, virtual sports stations, giant chess and checkers, internet stations, meeting rooms, and kids zone.